AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

     - You have **no** control over data placement
     - You rely on automatic techniques to achieve good performance
     - E.g., CPU's L1/L2 cache
+- Memory Layout on an SM
+  - The SM is designed to simultaneously execute multiple thread blocks.
+    - Thread blocks can be from different grid launches.
+  - Each SM is partitioned into four processing blocks, called SM *sub partitions*.
+    - The primary processing elements.
+    - Each sub partition contains the following units:
+      - Warp scheduler
+      - Register File
+      - Execution Units, Pipelines, and Cores
+        - Integer Execution Units
+        - Floating Point Execution Units
+        - Memory Load/Store Units
+        - Special Function Unit
+        - Tensor Cores
+  - Shared within an SM across the four SM partitions are:
+    - Unified L1 Data Cache / Shared Memory
+    - Texture Units
+    - RT Cores
+- Warp
+  - Allocated to a sub partition and resides on the sub partition from launch to completion.
+  - A warp is referred to as active or resident when it is mapped to a sub partition.
+  - A sub partition manages a fixed size pool of warps.
+    - 16 for the Volta architecture;
+    - 8 for the Turing architecture.
+  - Active warps can be in eligible state if the warp is ready to issue an instruction.
+    - The warp has a decoded instruction;
+    - All input dependencies resolved;
+    - The function unit is available.
+  - A warp is stalled when the warp is waiting on
+    - An instruction fetch,
+    - A memory dependency (result of memory instruction),
+    - An execution dependency (result of previous instruction), or
+    - A synchronization barrier.
 - Programmable memories in the CUDA memory model
   - Registers
     - On-chip